Minecraft-Anarchy/minecraft-hack-clients/README.md

 # Minecraft Hack Clients
 A collection of Minecraft Hack Clients.
-Some opensource some not.
+Some open source some not.

 ## Some Info
 * If you have a suggestion make an issue and tell me the **Name, Github/Website Link, Version, Description, Download Link/Compile Yourself, and if its Ratted**.